google/WebFundamentals/src/content/en/updates/2016/12/chrome-56-deprecations.md

 Starting with Chrome 56, a mouse on Android M Or later will:

 * No longer fire `TouchEvents`.
-* Fire a cosistent sequence of `MouseEvents` with appropriate buttons and other properties.
+* Fire a consistent sequence of `MouseEvents` with appropriate buttons and other properties.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/cNaFvMaYtNA/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5642080642662400) &#124;